 Gus Malzahn's failure to develop talent has lead to an increasing lack of depth.
-Gus has had six years to recruit the players he needs and develop them to be what he needs them to be.
+Gus has had eight years to recruit the players he needs and develop them to be what he needs them to be.
 He hasn't done it, plain and simple, and there is no reason to believe that is going to change.
 All the while, since 2014, every Gus Malzahn season at Auburn has had at least four losses.

 High school coach.
 High school offense.
 High school results.